Learn how to boost productivity and make changes that last by implementing actions and responses that drive positive change.

 All of this sounds great, but figuring out how to put it into practice can be tough.
 That’s why we’ve broken down everything we discussed and created this straightforward sample productivity management process for keeping your team engaged as you work to boost productivity:

-- Identify: Identify obstacles that may potentially inhibit employee performance such as work environment distractions, work-life imbalances, and ineffective project management.
+Identify obstacles that may potentially inhibit employee performance such as work environment distractions, work-life imbalances, and ineffective project management.

-- Validate and Size: Validate and size the observations and understand the magnitude of the obstacle using your productivity data.
+Validate and size the observations and understand the magnitude of the obstacle using your productivity data.

-- Share, Solve, and Gain: Share the findings with your team and understand in better detail what could be contributing to the obstacle.
+Share the findings with your team and understand in better detail what could be contributing to the obstacle.
 Then solve the obstacles with your team and capture any solutions they may have for improving performance.
 Gain commitment from employees to participate in new ways of working.

-- Measure Again: Use your productivity data again to understand the impact of the team’s solutions.
+Use your productivity data again to understand the impact of the team’s solutions.

-Collect: Finally, collect reactions from the team.
+Finally, collect reactions from the team.
 If the solution was effective, ensure that it is a sustainable one.
 If the solution doesn’t drive productivity improvement as well as you’d hoped, devise a new one.